-Adhesive-based engineered wood products (ABEWPs) are commonly used in residential and commercial construction due to their numerous benefits, such as ease of construction, carbon sequestration and low grade feedstock utilisation (Kremer et al., 2018; McGavin et al., 2020).
-In terms of structural engineering, they provide an alternative to large cross-sections rarely found in sawn material and have reduced mechanical property variability (Nairn, 2019; Sandak et al., 2020).
-These benefits have led to over 65% of the globally used wood products being ABEWPs (Pizzi, 2016).
-ABEWPs face continuous technical challenges due to the ever-changing timber resource, need for processing optimisation, and new opportunities (Hunt et al., 2018).
-For instance, manufacturing ABEWPs from high density hardwood species in lieu of softwood creates challenges due to poor adhesive penetration and high dimensional movement, contributing to lower quality bonds when subjected to accelerated aging (Leggate, et al., 2022).
+Adhesive-based engineered wood products (ABEWPs) are commonly used in residential and commercial construction due to their numerous benefits, such as ease of construction, carbon sequestration and low grade feedstock utilisation (Kremer and Symmons 2018; McGavin et al. 2020).
+In terms of structural engineering, they provide an alternative to large cross-sections rarely found in sawn material and have reduced mechanical property variability (Nairn 2019; Sandak et al. 2020).
+These benefits have led to over 65% of the globally used wood products being ABEWPs (Pizzi

+2016).
+ABEWPs face continuous technical challenges due to the ever-changing timber resource, need for processing optimisation, and new opportunities (Hunt et al. 2018).
+For instance, manufacturing ABEWPs from high density hardwood species in lieu of softwood creates challenges due to poor adhesive penetration and high dimensional movement, contributing to lower quality bonds when subjected to accelerated aging (Leggate et al. 2022a).

-However, there is a current industry incentive to manufacture Glued Laminated Timber (glulam) with high density Australian hardwood species.
-The glulam product referred to through this study consists of timber boards, face bonded to one another with each layer parallel to the last to reach a desired beam depth (WoodSolutions, 2018b, 2018a).
-While advances in research and development have been made through focusing on the challenging aspects of adhesion, such as surface preparation, performance of different adhesive types, and the anatomical properties of different wood species (Leggate et al., 2021; Leggate, et al., 2022), high density species are still challenging to glue.
-For such products to reach the market, research is needed to understand the phenomenon leading to lower bond integrity and eventually find solutions for the products to pass the bond durability tests in international standards (AS/NZS1328.1, 1998; ISO12580, 2007; CSA-O112.9-04, 2010; ANSI-A190.1, 2017).
-For glulam to be considered a certified structural product in Australia, it must pass the bond durability assessment relative to its intended application in accordance with the Australia and New-Zealand standard, AS/NZS1328.1 (1998).
+However, there is a current industry incentive to manufacture glued laminated timber (glulam) with high density Australian hardwood species.
+The glulam product referred to through this study consists of timber boards, face bonded to one another with each layer parallel to the last to reach a desired beam depth (WoodSolutions 2018b, 2018a).
+While advances in research and development have been made through focusing on the challenging aspects of adhesion, such as surface preparation, performance of different adhesive types, and the anatomical properties of different wood species (Leggate et al. 2021, 2022a), high density species are still challenging to glue.
+For such products to reach the